How many calories to eat to lose weight

 Now that you know approximately how many calories your body burns at rest, it's time to add the rest.

-The more active your day to day, the more calories you will burn.
+The more active your daily life, the more calories you will burn.

-Below is the table you should use to get an approximate amount of calories you need to keep your weight.
+Below is the table that you should use to obtain an approximate value of the calories you need to maintain your weight.

-Use the value of your basal metabolism and multiply it by the level of activity appropriate to your case.
+Use the value of your basal metabolism and multiply it by the appropriate activity level for you.

-If you spend the day doing nothing, you don't even train, your activity level is low or none.
+If you spend the day doing nothing, not even training, your activity level will be little or none.

-On the other hand, if you study or have an undemanding office job, and train 3 to 4 times a week, the ideal is probably the moderate level.
+On the other hand, if you study or have a less demanding office job, and train 3 to 4 times a week, the ideal level will probably be moderate.

 As for the higher levels, they are for people who not only do several intense workouts per week, but also work in a physically demanding area.